Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

-Symbolic Execution for Attribution and Attack Synthesis in Neural Networks
+Symbolic Execution for Attribution and Attack Synthesis in Neural Networks Divya et al.  2019 ICSE

+   DeepCheck implements techniques for lightweight symbolic analysis of DNNs and applies them in the context of image classification to address two challenging problems: 1) identification of important pixels (for attribution and adversarial generation);
+   and 2) creation of adversarial attacks.

 Formal Security Analysis of Neural Networks using Symbolic Intervals

 Efficient Formal Safety Analysis of Neural Networks